 Across the marketplace there are a variety of heating pads available targeting neck and shoulder pain.
 These tend to be contoured to your neck and designed to drape around your shoulders or hug your neck.

 Back and Spine

-XL Heating Pads are available to help treat back pain when you require full coverage along your spine or across your lower back.
-Smaller pads are also available if you want to target a key area that is causing you pain.
+XL Heating Pads are available to help treat back pain when you require full back coverage.
+Smaller pads can be more effective if you want to target a key area of your spine that is causing you pain.

-Knee support heat pads are also available if you want to target heat around your knee.
+Knee support heat pads are also available if you want to delivered targeted heat to your knee.

 With Different Heating Methods

-Infrared heat pad claim to deliver deeper and more penetrated heat than traditional electric heating methods, as they don’t just heat the surface of the skin.
+Infrared heat pads deliver deeper and more penetrated heat than traditional electric heating methods, as they don’t just heat the surface of the skin.

-Heat pads that are heated in the microwave, generally filled with wheat and natural remedies such as lavender, are often a more affordable option.
+Pads that are heated in the microwave, are generally filled with wheat and natural remedies such as lavender.
+They are often a more affordable option.

 Non-Electric Heating Pads

-Such as Snappy Heat Pads (link to Amazon listing), which require no charge, you simply snap the metal plate which then generates heat, are ideal for travelling.
+Non-electric options such as Snappy Heat Pads require no charge, you simply snap the metal disc which then generates the heat.
+They are ideal options for traveling.

 For When You’re Out and About